3BioCompBio/3BIOWeb/index.md

 **Methods in Molecular Biology** (2020), Structural Bioinformatics 59-73, 2112.

-Full List of pubblication on [Google Scholar](https://scholar.google.it/citations?user=ZkTBzvwAAAAJ&hl=it)
+Full List of pubblications on [Google Scholar](https://scholar.google.it/citations?user=ZkTBzvwAAAAJ&hl=it)